 The integration of reviews

 Users often have countless accommodation choices available through various platforms.
 In many cases they use feedback from other guests as a decision-making tool.
 Ratings can be created and retrieved through various channels - booking portals, search engines, social media.
 Positive and negative feedback gives potential guests a better impression about the quality of the hotel.

 Allow the guest to read any reviews from various platforms directly on the hotel’s website without having to visit other pages.
 With this method you prevent him from visiting other websites, due to a lack of information sources and encourage a potential guest to continue surfing on your website and ultimately book.

 The problem with rate parity

 An important motive for direct bookings is the lower price than on booking platforms.
 However, the problem of the best-price clause continues to pose challenges for the hotel industry.
-Although this clause has already been banned in many countries, hotel booking platforms try to use other instruments such as Booking Sponsored Discount to gain a price advantage.
+Although this clause has already been banned in many countries, hotel booking platforms try to use other instruments such as the Booking Sponsored Discount to gain a price advantage.
 In addition, 42 percent of the hoteliers surveyed by the Austrian Hotel Association stated that OTAs tried to enforce rate parity despite the legal ban.
 It is not surprising that one in five hoteliers has a critical or very critical view about the cooperation.
 You want to know more about the questionable models of Booking.com and how they work?
 Then click HERE

 You want to optimize the price factor with RateBoard?
 Then arrange your free online presentation now.